Mathematical Theory of Exchange-driven Growth: Introduction

-The main mathematical object in our version of the kinetic formulation of the EDG problem is $c_{j}(t)$, describing the volume fraction of the system which is occupied by clusters of size $j$, including $j=0$ corresponding to the empty (available) volume fraction not occupied by clusters.
+The main mathematical object in our version of the kinetic formulation of the EDG model is $c_{j}(t)$, the cluster size distirbution, describing the volume fraction of the system which is occupied by clusters of size $j\geq1.$It is intuitively clear that, for the classical EDG model which is based on particle exchange between clusters of non-zero mass, the total mass of the physical system is conserved.
+In this study, we consider a modified formulation where $j=0$ corresponds to the empty (available) volume fraction not occupied by clusters.
 As we show later, inclusion of empty volume introduces another conserved quantity in addition to total mass, and the $c_{j}(t)$ sum to a constant (or to 1 when normalized with rescaled time) for all times $t>0$.
-This interpretation is motivated by studies on coarsening dynamics in condensing particle systems.
-We note that, the formulation of the EDG problem including empty volume or clusters of 'size' 0 is based on a fundamentally different motivation than the approach of physicists which does not include volume.
+This formulation is motivated by studies on coarsening dynamics in condensing particle systems.
+We note that, the interpretation of the EDG problem including empty volume or clusters of 'size' 0 is based on a different motivation than the approach of physicists which does not include volume.
 The two approaches are related and our results directly translate to this classical interpretation, as we will discuss in detail in the conclusion.

 Symbolically, the exchange process can be described in the following way.
 If $<j>,<k>$ denote the non-zero clusters of sizes $j,k>0,$ then the rule of interaction is

 If, one of the clusters is a zero-cluster ($0$-cluster)$,$ then the rule is given by